honest-code/honest-appium/README.md

 --WORK IN PROGRESS--
 # honest-appium

-Honest Appium allows you to use Appium connected with Sauron service of honestcode.io
+Honest Appium allows you to use Appium connected with our in-development Sauron service.